Shayan-Ahmed07/ICT-OEL/README.md

 The website uses text, images, and videos to provide an engaging overview of major tourist destinations across Pakistan without relying on CSS or JavaScript.

-Objectives
+#Objectives:

-Demonstrate a strong understanding of basic HTML structure and semantic elements
+1.Demonstrate a strong understanding of basic HTML structure and semantic elements

-Highlight the importance of tourism to Pakistan’s economy and cultural identity
+2.Highlight the importance of tourism to Pakistan’s economy and cultural identity

-Present major tourist destinations in a clear, section-based layout
+3.Present major tourist destinations in a clear, section-based layout

-Integrate multimedia elements using standard HTML tags
+4.Integrate multimedia elements using standard HTML tags

-Create an educational resource suitable for academic use
+5.Create an educational resource suitable for academic use

-Project Structure
+#Project Structure:

 The website is organized into the following main sections: